oscardoudou/process-container/README.md

 In this project, you will be given the prototype of the kernel module with a core.c file in its source directory that only contains empty functions.
 We also provide a user-space library that allows an application to interact with this kernel module through ioctl interfaces as well as a sample benchmark application that you may extend to test if your kernel module functions correctly.

-You are strongly encouraged to work in a group of 2.
-Groups do the same project as individuals.
-Both members will receive the same grade.
-Note that working in groups may or may not make the project easier, depending on how the group interactions work out.
-If collaboration issues arise, contact your instructor as soon as possible: flexibility in dealing with such issues decreases as the deadline approaches.

 ## Objective
 * Learning UNIX/Linux kernel programming as well as the constraints
 * Learning UNIX/Linux system process scheduling